Turmateniri/team3/Home.md

 * How is this app unique?
 Why do users need this app?

 * What are the risks associated with the development of this app?
 Why wouldn’t it be delivered completely (scope), on time and on budget?
 Identify 3 to 5 risks that are relevant in your case.
- - There may be too many different recipes and/or ingredient combinations.
+ -There may be too many different recipes and/or ingredient combinations.

 * What similar apps exist on the market? (at least 5 apps with links and descriptions)